Group Riding & Etiquette Guide

 Having done their turn and moved off the front the first rider will then ease his or her pace slightly.
 This allows the rest of the group to pass, and this first rider can join the back of the line.

-GCN publishes two very good videos on how to ride in a Paceline, Through & off and a Chaingang.
+GCN publishes two very good videos on how to ride in a paceline, and through & off.